coderasha/Certificate-extractor/README.md

 # Certificate Extractor

 Upload a certificate (PDF/image) and send it to LLaMA Vision 3.2.
-The app also includes OCR text context to improve extraction for dense grade cards and scanned PDFs.

 ## Output JSON Fields
 - `student_name`